|100

 • all pods can communicate with all other pods, same or different node, without proxy or NAT

-• agents on a node (system daemons, or kubelet) can communicate with all pods on that node
+• agents on a node (system daemons, or kubelet daemon) can communicate with all pods on that node

 • ?